Just Iowa Honey Bees

 'Do the Zoo'!

-Early this spring, a representative of the Blank Park Zoo reached out and asked if we were interested in putting honey bee colonies in the zoo.
-The zoo has a Plant Grow Fly conservation initiative to support native pollinators, and the bees would support this program.
+The zoo has a Plant Grow Fly conservation initiative to support native pollinators, and the bees support this program.
+The zoo administrators plant native plants throughout the zoo, and our bees take full advantage of those plants!
 Take time to read the information on the zoo website, and how you can make a difference for all pollinators!

 Stay connected as we venture through the summer and the bees make progress on collecting honey!